Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-3.md

 In this lesson you will learn how to **verify that your code actually works** using tests.

-You have already written functions in Homework 1.
-Now we will learn how to **prove those functions behave correctly**.
+You will write tests, run them, and use them to prove whether code is correct.

 ---